-This 3-hour training will cover the legal rights of adolescents living with or at risk for HIV, including the new right for adolescents to consent to HIV treatment.
+This 2-hour webinar will cover the legal rights of adolescents living with or at risk for HIV, including the new right for adolescents to consent to HIV treatment.

 As a result of this training, participants will be able to describe when minors can and cannot, make their own health care decisions when it comes to:

 - HIV prevention, testing, treatment, including PrEP and care

 - STIs and other sexually transmitted diseases

 - Substance use disorders